 Congo is one of the most dangerous and difficult places from which to source coffee.
 Equal Exchange made a lot of progress in the past three years in getting coffee out of the country, and each year the quality has been improving.
 We sampled some Congo about 5 years ago and it was some of the worst coffee we've ever tasted, to the point that we still joke about a coffee being "bad, but not Congo bad!"
-It wasn't until last crop that we actually brought some in to sell, and even then, it was more about helping the cause than it was that we were excited about the coffee itself.
+It was more about helping the cause than it was that we were excited about the coffee itself.

 But Congo has made it!
-This year's crop is exceptional.
-We bought both the washed and natural processed coffees from the Virunga Coffee Company, which is a South African group of businessmen who have gone into the DR Congo and set up a Fair Trade co-op of roughly 6000 farmers.
+This year's crop is very nice.
+It made it to the US via the Virunga Coffee Company, which is a South African group of businessmen who have gone into the DR Congo and set up a Fair Trade co-op of roughly 6000 farmers.
 Through investing, education, and marketing, they have brought the world some crops Congo should be proud of.

 - choosing a selection results in a full page refresh